Raphaelmos/paintjsonline/README.md

 Version en ligne de mon paint en JavaScript

+# *Under construction but still usable*

-# Currently improving the visual and adding more options on the page
+Currently improving the visual and adding more options on the page Thinking of adding a whole side menu for the options to have a better view of the canvas instead of centering everything in the middle

 # How to use ?
 ```